oscarlab/betrfs/README.md

 ------------------

 Apply the provided patch (linux-3.11.10.diff) to the 3.11.10 Linux kernel available from https://www.kernel.org/pub/linux/kernel/v3.x/linux-3.11.10.tar.bz2.
-Please remember to turn off Transparent Huge Pages when configuring the kernel.
+Please remember to turn off Transparent Huge Pages when configuring the kernel (disable option CONFIG_TRANSPARENT_HUGEPAGE_ALWAYS).
 You may set it to madvise or never.
 The MongoDB project has a <a href="https://docs.mongodb.org/manual/tutorial/transparent-huge-pages/">good guide </a>on doing this with an init script if you don't want to mess with your kernel config.

 There are many guides on how to do this, so please read one if you have never compiled your own kernel.
 The build scripts assume you will download